mapsam/project-linework/README.md

 Project Linework
 ================
 This is the page for the Project Linework geo-files.
 The website can be found on the [gh-pages branch](https://github.com/svmatthews/project-linework/tree/gh-pages) of this repository.
-Find the current files at [somethingaboutmaps.com](http://somethingaboutmaps.wordpress.com/project-linework/)
+Download the current files at [projectlinework.org](http://projectlinework.org/).
+[Learn more](http://projectlinework.org/about/) about Mr. Huffman's inspiration.

 > Project Linework is a library of handcrafted vector linework for cartography, each one designed in a unique aesthetic style.
 It’s meant to break us away from the default line paths that we so often rely on by providing some more visually-interesting alternatives.

-Mr. Huffman has written up a post about his inspiration and vision for Project Linework.
-[Read](http://somethingaboutmaps.wordpress.com/2012/07/19/linework-like-typefaces/) about it.

 ##Linework Sets